slammayjammay/hyper-postprocessing/README.md

 1. A string, assumed to be a fragment shader.
 An [Effect](https://github.com/vanruesc/postprocessing/wiki/Custom-Effects) will be created with the given string, and will then be incorporated into an [EffectPass](https://vanruesc.github.io/postprocessing/public/docs/class/src/passes/EffectPass.js~EffectPass.html).

-2. An object specifying `vertexShader`, `fragmentShader`, or `pass`.
+2. An object specifying `vertexShader`, `fragmentShader`, `pass`, or `passes`.
 If `fragmentShader` is present, the same steps in option 1 will be taken, giving `vertexShader` if present.
-If `pass` is present, that pass will be added to the EffectComposer (must be a valid instance of a [postprocessing Pass](https://vanruesc.github.io/postprocessing/public/docs/class/src/passes/Pass.js~Pass.html)).
+If `pass` or `passes` is present, those passes will be added to the EffectComposer (must be valid instances of a [postprocessing Pass](https://vanruesc.github.io/postprocessing/public/docs/class/src/passes/Pass.js~Pass.html)).

 3. An array of options 1 or 2.
 If the array contains multiple adjacent strings, they will all be combined into one EffectPass.
 If the array given contains both strings and objects, only strings adjacent to one another will be combined.